VR Organ Tuning Guide

 Both rotaries can be used standalone (‘pure’) or in combination (the original idea behind ‘Twin Rotary’).

-VR menu ‘Rotary’ options (type, speed/acceleration options etc) apply both to ‘VR Rotary’ and ‘Twin Rotary’:
+VR menu ‘Rotary’ options (type, speed/acceleration options etc) apply to both ‘VR Rotary’ and ‘Twin Rotary’:

 1. ‘pure’ VR Rotary with types 1-3: this is active when the (VR left panel) ‘ROTARY SOUND’ button is ON (and MFX is zeroed): the types differ both in ‘amp characteristics’ and ‘rotary effect’